-There, this church is discussed under the subject of religion, and also there is a very nice summary of what is meant by evangelical Christianity.
+There this church is discussed under the subject of religion.

+And also there is a very nice summary of what is meant by evangelical Christianity.

-This is not the encyclopedia, this is the yearbook.
+This is not the encyclopedia.
+This is the yearbook.

-We have a yearbook on science, we get one on medicine, we do not get one, and one is generally just the yearbook, and this is for the year 1995, even though it comes out in 1996.
+Rather yearbook on science, we get one on medicine we do not get and one is generally just the yearbook.

+This is for the year 1995, even though it comes out in 1996.